adamchainz/django-browser-reload

 Events View --------------------> Shared worker

-The template tag includes a listener script on each page.
+The middleware (or template tag) includes a listener script on each page.
 This listener script starts or connects to a SharedWorker__, running a worker script.
 The worker script then connects to the events view in Django, using an EventSource__ to receive server-sent events.

 This event source uses StreamingHttpResponse__ to send events to the worker.
 The view continues streaming events indefinitely, until disconnected.
 (This requires a thread and will not work if you use runserver's --nothreading option__.)